i-am-shodan/USBArmyKnife/README.md

 > - **Many new capabilities** — Brand new functionality across networking, files, captive portal, bluetooth and many more!
 USB 2.0 for faster throughput with read-only and read-write containers!
 > - **AI-ready** — an MCP server with a real UAK script validator so your AIs can write and check payloads before they hit the device.
 >
+> A ton of this work has now been completed and I've been busy working with hardware that will be powerful enough to run this new platform.
+What's clear is that the dongle that started this project won't be able to handle the newer V2 features.
+But I for one love its form factor.
-> This is just a tease and there is still A LOT to do!
-But I hope v2 will make UAK into one tiny stick that scripts itself, picks its target, controls the device, hears the room, and maybe can even talk to its siblings...
+> What I'm sure of is that v2 will take UAK make one tiny stick that scripts itself, picks its target, controls the device, hears the room, and maybe can even talk to its siblings...

 # USB Army Knife